• Skip to primary navigation

 • Rice: I recommend using long-grain, white rice, because it cooks up fluffy and not sticky, with individual grains remaining distinct and firm.
 I find that Jasmine or Basmati rice gives the best consistency, fragrance, and flavor.

-• Shrimp: It adds a good dose of protein to the dish.
+• Shrimp: This seafood item adds a good dose of protein to the dish.
 I love using shrimp in recipes like this, because it only takes a few minutes to cook.

 • Lime juice: A good squeeze of citrus balances and brightens all the flavors in this recipe.
-Make sure you always add lime at the very end of cooking, so that you don’t kill the flavor.
+Make sure you always add lime at the very end of cooking, to prevent any loss of the lime juice’s flavor.

-Very close-up overhead view of Thai Curry Shrimp and Rice.
+Very close-up overhead view of Thai Shrimp and Rice.

 This recipe is prepared in stages, so that everything gets cooked perfectly.
-Full instructions are included in the recipe below.
-But as a brief overview, to make this Thai Coconut Curry Shrimp and Rice recipe, simply:
+As a brief overview, to make this Thai Shrimp and Rice recipe, simply:

 1. Saute the veggies: Start by cooking some carrots and bell pepper in a bit of coconut oil.